eliburgi/tennis_club/README.md

 - Develop some cool domain specific (i.e. tennis) widgets

 ## What I´ve learned
+- TDD requires a lot more time (but green tests are pretty cool ;P)
+- TDD makes you think more about good abstraction
+- writing date and time independent tests is important

-I will update this when the project is completed.
+I will keep adding stuff here as the project progresses.